-I came across this article that I wrote in 1996 … these are the roots of my work as I finish the hard work of of starting a new public charter school in Midtown Detroit (which is the reason for my silence in this past year).
-In three weeks, we will have successfully completed (and celebrated with our 346 students and their families) one year at Experiencia Preparatory Academy.
+I came across this article that I wrote in 1996 … these are the roots of my work as I finish the hard work of of designing and growing a new public charter school in Midtown Detroit (which is the reason for my silence in this past year).
+In three weeks, we will have successfully completed one year (and celebrated with our 346 students and their families) at Experiencia Preparatory Academy.
 Cheers to beginning year two!

 Standing for All Our Children

 On June 1, 1996, the largest demonstration for children in U.S. history took place in Washington, D.C.
 More than 300,000 people gathered at the Lincoln Memorial for the first ever Stand for Children Day.
 The words of a song by Sweet Honey in the Rock flashed through my head:

 Step by step the longest march can be won, can be won.

 Many stones to build an arch, singly none, singly none.

 Any by union what we will, can be accomplished even still.

 Drops of water turn a wheel, singly none, singly none.